Fotografia (Geolier song)

 "Fotografia" is a song by Italian rapper Geolier.
-It was released on 7 November 2025 by Warner Music Italy.
+It was released on 7 November 2025 by Atlantic Italy and Warner Music Italy as the lead single from his upcoming fourth studio album, Tutto è possibile.

 Description

 The song, a pop rap ballad written by the rapper himself with Davide Petrella, aka Tropico, is produced by Gennaro Petito, aka Poison Beatz, and Vincenzo Marino, aka Sottomarino, and speaks of a love story that combines intensity and truth with an increasingly mature writing style.

 Promotion

 The song was previewed by the rapper himself with a studio video published on 3 November 2025 through his social media profiles.